There are hundreds of locations to spend time with someone special along our canals and rivers.

 Brindley Place, Birmingham

 Visitors entering the canal walkways from Birmingham's bustling streets will be met with a sea of tranquillity.
-The steps just outside the arena are a perfect spot to people-watch while you bask in the sun.
+The steps just outside the arena are a perfect spot to people-watch while you bask in the winter sun.

 Tring Reservoirs, Hertfordshire